spencerbruce/coms4444-soccer/README.md

 5. `Log`: basic functionality to log results, with the option to enable verbose logging.

 ## Piazza
 If you have any questions about the project, please post them in the [Piazza forum](https://piazza.com/class/kdjd7v2b8925zz?cid=6) for the course, and an instructor will reply to them as soon as possible.
-Any updates to the project itself will be available on Piazza.
+Any updates to the project itself will be available in Piazza.

 ## Disclaimer